YanWittmann/launch-anything/doc/how-to.md

 ### General

 - Click on the navigation items to switch between the different pages.
+You can also press `tab` and `shift+tab` to switch between the pages.
 - You can use `ctrl + z` and `ctrl + y` to undo and redo your changes.
 - The changes you make to tiles and generators are being applied instantly.
 Some settings require a restart of the application to take effect.
 Type in `restart` to quickly restart the application.